pstroe/chartering-new-realms-2024/chapter8.md

 Third layer 1 × 1 convolution which restores dimensionality.
 These layers are followed by batch normalization and ReLU activation.
 The residual block’s output is added to its input via a shortcut connection, forming the “residual” mapping.
 This residual mapping simplifies the learning process, as the network focuses on learning incremental transformations instead of the entire mapping.
 ResNet-50 starts with a single 7×7 convolutional layer and a max-pooling layer, followed by the four stages of residual blocks.
 After the final stage, the network uses global average pooling, a fully connected layer, and a softmax activation for classification.
 The number of filters increases progressively in the residual blocks, starting at 64 in the first stage and reaching 512 in the final stage.
 The use of skip connections mitigates degradation in very deep networks by ensuring critical information is retained, even as the network depth increases.
 With 50 layers and approximately 25.6 million parameters, ResNet-50 strikes a balance between depth and computational efficiency.
 The network is designed to handle input images of size 224×224×3 (RGB).
 ResNet-50 incorporates batch normalization, He initialization, and ReLU activations for faster and more stable training.
 ResNet-50 has become a foundational model in computer vision due to its versatility and performance.
 Pre-trained ResNet-50 models achieve state-of-the-art results on datasets like ImageNet.
 It serves as a robust backbone for tasks like object detection, semantic segmentation, and medical image analysis.
 Its deep hierarchical features are effective for tasks requiring high-level feature representations.
 ResNet-50 is part of a family that scales well, with deeper variants like ResNet-101 and ResNet-152 offering higher accuracy.
 The bottleneck design and residual learning improve computational efficiency and reduce training difficulty.
 Pre-trained ResNet-50 models generalize well to diverse datasets and domains.
 Despite its efficiency, ResNet-50 can be resource-intensive, requiring significant memory and compute power.
 Optimizations such as quantization and model pruning are often necessary for deployment on resource-constrained devices.
 ResNet-50 is a pioneering architecture that combines depth with efficiency, leveraging residual learning to achieve remarkable performance in a wide range of vision tasks.
 Its innovations have influenced numerous modern architectures, solidifying its place as a cornerstone in deep learning.

 Regarding the methodology of the experiments, firstly i train and evaluate the ResNet-50 model on the photos dataset.
 Secondly, i take the first image of the renaissance to see in the model correctly identifies the image.
 The same image is the first image of the deposition class of the renaissance_photos.
 Thridly, i train and evaluate a second ResNet-50 model on the renaissance_photos.
 Lastly, I take the first image of the deposition to see in the second model correctly identifies the image.

 ## Experiments & Results
 In the following section i describe the experiments and present the results of the model.
-Firstly, i describe the training and the evaluation process of the classifier that makes destinction between renesance paintings and photos of flowers.
+Firstly, i describe the training and the evaluation process of the classifier that makes distinction between renaissance paintings and photos of flowers.

-At the begining of the code i import the libraries which purpose will be describe in the follwings.
+At the beginning of the code i import the libraries which purpose will be describe in the followings.
 Tensorflow should be installed inorder to import libraries from it.
 ```
 !pip install tensorflow